carbon-language/carbon-lang/docs/project/goals.md

 #### Interoperability with and migration from existing C++ code

-Active and widely used languages that might satisfy the use cases and goals of Carbon have one important challenge: they have not been designed specifically to enable migration from and interoperability with _today's_ C++.
-They don't build on top of C++'s _existing_ ecosystem.
-There are only a few significant examples of programming languages that center around incremental migration of large existing codebases.
-They are specifically designed to not require complete rewrites, new programming models, or building an entire new stack/ecosystem.
-However, there is no comparable option for C++ today:

-- JavaScript → TypeScript
-- Java → Kotlin
-- C++ → **???**

-Carbon explores what it would look like to fill this gap and align it with the above priorities.
-This requires addressing both interoperability and migration.
-These are deeply interconnected, but each also brings specific requirements for Carbon to be successful.
+We want users with existing C++ codebases to easily start using Carbon, without starting from scratch.
+Adopting Carbon should not require complete rewrites, new programming models, or building an entire new stack/ecosystem.
+This means integrating into the existing C++ ecosystem by supporting incremental migration from C++ to Carbon, which in turn requires high-quality interoperability with existing C++ code.

-We must be able to move existing _large_ C++ ecosystems—some with hundreds of millions of lines of code and tens of thousands of active developers—onto Carbon.
-Any migration of this scale will take years, will need to be incremental, and may have libraries -- particularly third-party -- that remain in C and C++ for decades longer.
-As part of this, C++ developers must be successful in switching to being Carbon developers.
+We must be able to move existing _large_ C++ codebases—some with hundreds of millions of lines of code and tens of thousands of active developers—onto Carbon.
+C++ developers must also successfully switch to Carbon development.
+Any migration of this scale will take years, will need to be incremental, and some libraries -- particularly third-party -- may remain in C and C++.

-High _performance_ interoperability will be vital for performance-critical libraries to migrate to Carbon, avoiding atomic migrations including callers: it must be possible to rewrite a C++ library as Carbon without simultaneously rewriting all of the libraries it depends on or all of the libraries that depend on it.
-All migrations must be reasonably efficient and scalable, and so must be amenable to tooling and widely applicable.
-However, while a given piece code only needs to be migrated once, we expect interoperability to be invoked continuously to support migrated code and will thus remain important for most users.

-We believe the following at least are necessary:
+We believe incremental migrations require:

-**Support bi-directional interoperability with existing C++ code.** We need Carbon code to be able to call into C and C++ libraries with both reasonable API clarity and high performance.
-We will also need some ability to implement C++ interfaces with business logic in Carbon, although this direction can tolerate slightly more constraints both in supported features and performance overhead.
-In all cases, the particular performance overhead imposed by moving between C++ and Carbon will need to be easily exposed and understood by engineers.

-**Familiar to experienced C++ developers with a gentle learning curve.** We need a feasible plan for retraining a C++ workforce to become proficient in Carbon.
+**Familiarity for experienced C++ developers with a gentle learning curve.** We need a feasible plan for retraining a C++ workforce to become proficient in Carbon.
 If long and significant study is required to be minimally proficient, meaning able to read, superficially understand, and do limited debugging or modifications, then the inertia of C++ will inevitably win.
 Further, we need a gentle and easily traversed learning curve to basic productivity in order for the transition to not become a chore or otherwise unsustainable for teams and